 Transformers, introduced in \cite{vaswani2017attention}, have revolutionized natural language processing and learning capabilities in fluid dynamics applications.
-Positional encoding and attention scores between all nodes finally enable the model to capture long-range relations within the domain.
+Positional encoding and attention scores between all nodes enable the model to inexpensively capture long-range interactions within the domain.
 Graph Transformers \cite{rampavsek2022recipe, chen2022structure} are then introduced to combine these global relations with local dependencies that are implicitly considered by the graph.
 Several works with fluid dynamics applications \cite{suk2025deep, suk2024lab, janny2023eagle, garnier2025training, wu2024transolver, jiang2025local, garnier2025graph} benefit from this property, as velocity and pressure show recurrent local patterns that are also influenced by what happens in the entire domain (e.g., boundary conditions, obstacles, bifurcations).\\ This capability of modeling all relationships between nodes for standard Transformers comes at a quadratic computational cost with respect to the number of nodes.
 As a result, applying Transformers to large graphs or to very long sequences becomes computationally prohibitive, even on high-memory GPUs.
-To address this limitation, models such as Performers \cite{choromanski2020rethinking} and Exphormers \cite{shirzad2023exphormer} modify the attention mechanism by introducing sparsity, thus reducing the complexity toward a linear scaling with respect to the number of tokens.
+To address this limitation, models such as Performers \cite{choromanski2020rethinking} and Exphormers \cite{shirzad2023exphormer} modify the attention mechanism by introducing sparsity, thus reducing the complexity toward a linear scaling with respect to the number of tokens, where a token represents a fundamental element of the input sequence, such as a word in natural language processing or a node in the mesh.
 Within the sequential modeling framework, recent research has renewed interest in recurrent architectures and State Space Models (SSMs) as efficient alternatives to reduce the computational cost of Transformers.
 Computational cost and GPU memory requirements become increasingly critical as larger and more realistic problems are considered.